nkforever/JavaDevOperation/README.md

 # Project by team: JavaDevOperation
 Medical Portal
-> MedPort is a software application that serves as a hospital management system, designed to store and organize patient information within a secure database that allows users to easily manage the status and welfare of medical patients within any medical institution.
-The software will have the facility to give a unique ID for search on every patient and staff and stores the details in a database.
+<p> MedPort is a software application that serves as a hospital management system, designed to store and organize patient information within a secure database that allows users to easily manage the status and welfare of medical patients within any medical institution. <br>The software will have the facility to give a unique ID for search on every patient and staff and stores the details in a database.</p>

 # Outline